navipartner/docs/content/en/docs/fiscalization/germany/how-to/de_submission/index.md

 type: docs
 ---

-The Fiskaly SIGN DE x Submission API enables the management of taxpayer, establishment, client, and submission data necessary for submitting declarations related to the use of Electronic Record-Keeping Systems/ERS (Elektronische Aufzeichnungssysteme/EAS in German) as required by fiscal authorities.
+The Fiskaly SIGN DE x Submission API enables the management of taxpayer, establishment, client, and submission data necessary for submitting a declaration on the use of Electronic Record-Keeping Systems/ERS (Elektronische Aufzeichnungssysteme/EAS in German) as required by fiscal authorities.

 Key features of the integration include: